 Advanced dermatological treatments can help increase melanin levels and restore the lost skin colour.
 Seeking timely treatment can help reverse the hypopigmentation and also mitigate the risk of skin cancer.

 Treatment For Melanin Deficiency

-Treatment with ultraviolet radiation (PUVA therapy) in a controlled environment is often performed on the skin of the people who wish to get melanin back in the skin and improve the discoloration.
-UV light increases melanin production.
-With repeated sessions under the supervision of a dermatologist, the improvement in melanin levels is evident as the white patches start to become pigmented.
-In many cases, they become almost unnoticeable as well.
+- PUVA Therapy: Dermatologists often perform ultraviolet radiation therapy (PUVA) in a controlled environment to reduce the discolouration due to vitiligo.
+UV light increases melanin production, and after repeated sessions under the supervision of a dermatologist, the improvement in melanin levels will be visible as the white patches will start becoming pigmented.
+In many cases, the discoloured patches become almost unnoticeable as well.

-The use of fractionated CO2 lasers is still in the research stages.
-In the clinical setting reported in Indian Journal of Dermatology in August 2015 using a topical latanoprost in conjunction with the laser, the results observed were substantial as hypopigmentation from lack of melanin was reduced efficaciously.
+- Laser Treatment: The efficacy of fractionated CO2 lasers for treating melanin deficiency is yet to be scientifically-proven.
+However, the use of an excimer laser in vitiligo treatment is well known.
+In a clinical setting, reported in the Indian Journal of Dermatology in August 2015, using topical latanoprost in conjunction with a laser, the results observed were substantial as hypopigmentation due to the lack of melanin was reduced drastically.